 This process of collectively striving against structurally ingrained discrimination, oppression and repression is a practical method in collective pedagogy.
-It is a means of self-intervention, a systematic 'participant objectivation' (to appropriate Eve Bannet's terminology) as against fatalism.

-In Movement Two, the playwright lampoons the greedy orgy of public looting by public servants represented here by the prison superintendent (PS), prison sergeant and prison corporal and this makes great impact on the masses (prisoners) and the larger society.
+It is a means of self-intervention, a systematic 'participant objectivation' (to appropriate Eve Bannet's terminology) as against fatalism.2 represented here by the prison superintendent (PS), prison sergeant and prison corporal and this makes great impact on the masses (prisoners) and the larger society.
 The dialogue between PS, Nnedu and Stella, sum up the human rights violation, corruption and injustice occurring in the prison (society).